losol/positor/readme.txt

 * Added more translated texts

 = 1.1.3 - 12.06.2017 =
-Edits based on user feedback from @joyously
+Edits based on user feedback from @joyously on wordpress.org
 * Changed from required to recommended plugin for Advanced Custom Fields
 * Added a menu fallback with a button for adding a new menu if no menu is assigned in the top bar
 * Corrected sidebar being way too small on pages.